Information for Job Seekers

 There are several websites where you can search for job openings and/or post your resume, and there are many reasons to use them.
 They can be accessed 24 hours a day, 7 days a week, they have updated real-time information and they may be linked directly to a company site.
 They can also demonstrate to an employer your ability to use the Internet successfully.
 We also recommend going directly to the websites of the companies you are interested in working for and check back frequently as new jobs are often posted frequently.

-Here are a few websites to help find available positions in your area:
+Websites to help find available positions in your area:

 Social media, including sites like LinkedIn, Twitter and Facebook, can help you find a job, network, and connect with people who can assist you with your career.
 Be sure to use resources responsibly and keep your accounts professional.